Policy last updated

 PSD resources assist schools to meet their obligations under the Disability Discrimination Act 1992 ; they do not define or limit the support provided by a school for a student with a disability.

-The Student Support Group is the primary source of advice to the principal on the personalised learning and support required.
+The Student Support Group is the primary source of advice to the principal regarding personalised learning and support required.
 Schools are required to establish Student Support Groups for all students supported under the PSD, refer to Student Support Groups.

-It is the responsibility of the school, in consultation with parents/carers in the Student Support Group, to determine the specific nature of the support required, and schools are required to consider their total budget in supporting a student with a disability.
+It is the school's responsibility, in consultation with parents/carers in the Student Support Group, to determine the specific nature of the support required.
+Schools are required to consider their total budget in supporting a student with a disability.

-Program for Students with Disabilities funding allocations will be progressively replaced by Disability Inclusion funding as it is introduced during the staged 5-year roll-out schedule between 2021 to 2025.
+Program for Students with Disabilities funding allocations will be progressively replaced by Disability Inclusion funding.

 Eligibility